 Ever wondered how some people just seem to know how to grow their business and what buttons to push?
-It can seem as if some business owners are gifted with the ability to know and be able to speak “numbers”.
+It can seem as if some business owners are gifted with the ability to speak “numbers”.

 Well, we are going to show you that it’s actually no secret, and that there are seven key areas that are typically responsible for growth in most businesses.
-And we are going to show you how these KPI’s (Key Performance Indicators) relate to a typical Tradie business and which “rabbits to chase” to find growth.
+And we are going to show you how these KPI’s (Key Performance Indicators) relate to a typical Tradie business and which “rabbits” they should chase to grow.

 Right, let’s take a quick look at these 7 ways to grow your business;